-Learn how Ayurveda—the sister science of yoga and one of the oldest medical traditions in the world—can help you live well by reading these books.
+These books can teach you how Ayurveda—the sister science of yoga and one of the oldest medical traditions in the world—can help you live well.

 Ayurveda—the sister science of yoga and one of the oldest medical traditions in the world—is centered on self-care.
 From learning about your dosha (mind-body type) to how to eat according to the seasons to the best times to fall asleep and wake up, Ayurveda can help you live radiantly well by getting back to your true nature.